 Apparently equally sick of retrieving their charger from the floor, the folks at FINsix crowdfunded the Dart.
 Billed as the smallest laptop charger in the world, it’s compatible with most Windows laptops that use a 65W charger or less.

-We tested one for weeks, and it was rock-solid — both in terms of powering my laptop, and staying put in the wall.
+We tested one for weeks, and it was rock-solid — both in terms of powering a laptop, and staying put in the wall.
 There’s also a single USB socket built into the cable, which works equally well.

 It’s tiny, reliable and genuinely useful.